 How to use Propecia

-Use this medication regularly in order to get the most benefit from it.
+Use this medication regularly to get the most benefit from it.
 Remember to use it at the same time each day.
 It may take up to 3 months to notice a benefit.

 Are you currently using Propecia?